pryv/open-pryv.io/README.md

 To use a new build, simply copy the contents of the generated files from `app-web-auth3/dist/` to `public_html/access/`

+### Event types

+Open Pryv.io comes with default [Event types](https://github.com/pryv/open-pryv.io/blob/master/components/business/src/types/event-types.default.json).

+To add new types for your events, you can modify the file `components/business/src/types/event-types.default.json`.

+### MongoDB data folder

+By default the MongoDB data are stored in `var-pryv/mongodb-data`.
+If you want to modify the folder where the MongoDB data files are stored, you can modify in `scripts/setup-mongodb.bash` the variable `MONGO_DATA_FOLDER`.

 ### Visual assets and icons

 Your platforms visuals can be customized in `public_html/assets/`, please refer to the README inside.
 These assets are a clone of the [assets-open-pryv.io](https://github.com/pryv/assets-open-pryv.io).